Frequently Asked Questions About Loans

 What is an origination fee?

-An origination fee is what some lenders charge to process and fund your loan.
+An origination fee is what some providers charge to process and fund your credit.
 It is typically expressed as a percentage of the loan amount and deducted from your proceeds before you receive the funds.
 If you borrow $10,000 with a 3% origination fee, you will receive $9,700.
-This matters when you are calculating how much to borrow: if you need the full $10,000 in hand, you may need to request a slightly higher loan amount to account for it.
+This matters when you are calculating how much to borrow: if you need the full $10,000 in hand, you may need to request a slightly higher amount to account for it.

 Can I negotiate loan terms with a lender?